 In 1997, the Army decommissioned the 7,400-acre property once known as the Badger Army Ammunition Plant near Baraboo.
 In 2001, members of the Badger Reuse Committee embraced a “green vision” for the Badger property, and today, the land is managed with a focus on restoring ecological health.
 The tour, led by Charlie Luthin, will begin with a visit to the Badger History Museum, followed by an extensive tour of the state-owned portion of Badger, the new Sauk Prairie State Recreation Area.
 You will see sites where ecological restoration is in different stages, including a remnant of the former Sauk Prairie.
-The tour takes place in the comfort of a motor coach bus.
+Accompany Senior Ecologist Don Quintenz on this tour, which takes place in the comfort of a motor coach bus.

 Charlie Luthin holds a MS in Zoology (Ornithology) from UW-Madison.
 He has spent his entire 40-year career working for various local, regional and international conservation non-profit organizations with a focus on avian conservation and protection of vital habitat for rare species.
 He is a founder and Executive director of Sauk Prairie Conservation Alliance, and works with the Wisconsin Society for Ornithology to raise funds for the 5-year Wisconsin Breeding Bird Atlas, in which he also participates.

 Tickets are not available as this event has passed.